-KIN 418.
-Internship 6-8 credits Internship is designed to provide practical experience for majors in General Physical Education and Human Performance & Fitness.
-Placement includes YMCA, Park and Recreation, Wellness Centers and hospitals.
-Prerequisites: Junior status and permission of Internship Coordinator KIN 419.
-Internship: Sport Management 10 credits The professional internship or work experience in the sport management program is designed to provide a practical and reflective application experience for sport management majors during their final year in the major.
-This experience enables the student to further utilize theories presented in coursework in a substantial way while gaining practical experience in his or her professional orientation.
-This work experience is a full academic semester experience consisting of 450-500 hours of working closely with professionals in the field.
-Languages and International Studies The The Department of Languages and International Studies offers minors and majors in French, German, and Spanish.
-Students can complete a language minor or major only by combining on-campus study with a study abroad experience.
-French and German minors and majors must take at least six hours of language on the SAU campus.
-Spanish minors and majors must take at least 18 hours of language on the SAU campus.
-All language (French, German, Spanish) minors and majors are required to participate in a Study Abroad program in a country where the target language is spoken.
-Language minors are required to participate in at least one short-term program abroad (of a minimum of 2 weeks in duration).
-Language majors are required to participate in at least one long-term program abroad (of a minimum of 15 weeks in duration).
+Standardized Test Preparation 1 credit The students will learn strategies for preparation and taking standardized exams for admission to graduate school or professional certification.
+The verbal sections of these tests will be stressed.
+Each student will investigate the exam he or she will take and formulate an individual plan for preparation.
+LS 399.
+Supplemental Instructor 1-2 credits Student will serve as a supplemental instruction leader for a designated course.
+Enrollment only permitted by the SI supervisor.
+Modern Languages The Department of Modern Languages offers minors and majors in French, German Studies, and Spanish.
+Students can complete a language minor or major only by combining oncampus study with a study abroad experience.
+All language minors must take at least six hours of language at the 300-level on the SAU campus.
+Spanish majors must take at least 12 hours of language at the 300-level as well as Spanish 400 on the SAU campus.
+French and German Studies majors must take at least six hours at the 300-level (three of which must be the 400-level capstone course).
+In order to ensure enrolling at the appropriate level, all students wishing to take a language course above the 101 level must take a placement exam before enrolling.
+Information on the placement exam is available at the Student Success Center.
+All language (French, German Studies, Spanish) minors and majors are required to participate in a Study Abroad program in a country where the target language is spoken.
+Language minors are required to participate in at least one short-term program abroad (of a minimum of 2 weeks in duration although a program of 6-8 weeks is strongly recommended).
+Language majors are required to participate in at least one long-term program abroad (of a minimum of 15 weeks in duration and one academic year abroad is encouraged).
 Faculty of the department must pre-approve all programs and courses taken abroad.
 If a student has completed an academic program of study abroad prior to enrollment at St. Ambrose, the faculty of the department will determine on a case-by-case basis, if said program meets the study abroad requirement for a language minor or major at St. Ambrose.
 Language majors must take six hours at the 300-level on the St. Ambrose campus, plus the 400 Capstone course.
 Language minors must take 6 hours at 300-level on St. Ambrose campus.
 Education courses required for a teaching major or minor are found in the Education Department section of this catalog.
 Education majors seeking a teaching endorsement in the area of languages must consult the Education department for current requirements.
-In order to ensure enrolling at the appropriate level, students wishing to continue their language study beyond the 101 level must take a placement exam.
-Information on the latter is available at the Student Success Center.
 The department encourages students who have language experience, either through high school credit or because they are native speakers of languages other than English, to take CLEP exams.
 The department accepts up to 14 semester hours of credit, depending on the scores obtained on the exams.
 CLEP exams cannot be taken after students have received credit in a college language course.
 Therefore, students are encouraged to take CLEP exams prior to enrolling in college in order to receive credit, and in order to be placed at the appropriate level of language study.
-Students who have studied the same language for less than three years in high school must take the placement exam before registering for any classes above the 101 level.
-Students who have studied less than three years of high school language in a language not offered at St. Ambrose may complete this requirement by taking course work in any language offered at St. Ambrose, the same language throughout their studies.
-Their total foreign language course work must total to an equivalent of three semesters of college-level language study.
-An international student for whom English is not the first language is exempt from the Foreign Language competency requirement.
-Many courses are offered on a cycled basis.
-Please consult with the department chair in order to avoid delays in beginning a language sequence The department also offers a multi-disciplinary minor in International Studies.
-Course offerings in this and other departments that may be taken to fulfill requirements for the IS minor International Studies Requirements for an International Studies Minor Core courses: 15 credit hours including: a foreign language through level 302; HIST 102 or 338; IS 310; PSCI 309 or 313 or 316.
-Electives: + = Applicable toward general education degree requirements WI = Writing intensive course Choose two of the following: PSCI 309, 313, 316; INTL 221; MKTG 322; ECON 331; HIST 102, 220, 225, 230, 235, 315, 337, 338; ART 351, 352, 353; PHIL 365; IS 101, 103, 201, 204, 210; THEO 250; SOC 210; GEOG 205, 370; MUS 115 (2 cr); WMST 201; ENGL 221.
-Course Descriptions is in English.